About us

 Our support programs feature the works made by our program participants and offer opportunities for everyone in our creative community to connect with each other; they include Media and Network Growth.

-How we work: We accomplish our mission by supporting creatives as they take bold new steps to explore the collaborative art-sci process.
+How we work (strategy): We accomplish our mission by supporting creatives as they take bold new steps to explore the collaborative art-sci process.
 Creative works tap into our emotions and our subconscious and make the scientific and traditional knowledge we use to make decisions more accessible, meaningful, and real.
+They remind us that all life is connected and that we are animals, too.

 Please see our Alumni Page for examples.